 5. The University considers that certain types of criminal offences may constitute a breach of the Code of Student Conduct and/or a degree programme's Fitness to Practise requirements.
-Accordingly, students must inform the relevant Student Support Team or Graduate School (as applicable) if they have:
+Accordingly, students must inform the Student Conduct Team if they have: